Romanio0089/WHID-Cactus-Flash-Guide/README.md

 ### Step 1

-· Install your desired keyboard layout with the method above.
+· Install your desired keyboard library (layout) with the method written above.

 · Open Arduino IDE